 What is customer lifetime value and why should you care?
 Customer lifetime value is one of the most important numbers in all of business.
 Here's why:

 If you don’t know how much a customer is worth to you, you CANNOT know if you are spending the right amount of time or money to acquire new customers.
-Even if you hire a professional marketer to help you, if they are good at their jobs, they’ll ask you for these numbers.
+Even if you hire professional marketers to help you, if they are good at their jobs, they’ll ask you for these numbers.

 Warning!
 I have good news and I have bad news about this post.
 The bad news is that this article has a decent amount of math.
 Boo.
 I know.
 Math isn’t sexy for most people.
 You know what is sexy?